niplav/site/masturbation_and_attractiveness.md

 higher sexual aggressiveness and higher motivation to find a partner, which should at least partially be testable during cold approach.

-They don't seem to think about the fact that masturbation is not a feature of modern civilisation, but rather a biological instinct.
+They don't seem to consider the possibility that masturbation is not a feature of modern civilisation, but rather a biological instinct.
 Widespread pornography, on the other hand, is a feature of modern civilisation.<!--TODO: sources for these claims-->